FlowFuse/website/src/blog/2022/10/flowforge-1-released.md

 ## Features
 [Auto assigment of unique IDs to Devices](https://github.com/flowforge/flowforge/issues/841) We've updated FlowForge so that each running instance of Node-RED is assigned unique IDs.
-This can make handling of data returned from multiple devices far more robust.
+This can make handling of data returned from multiple Devices far more robust.

-[Define custom Nodes to be pre-installed in your Templates](https://github.com/flowforge/flowforge/issues/657) This feature allows you to pre-define which custom Nodes you want as part of your templates.
+[Define custom Nodes to be pre-installed in your Templates](https://github.com/flowforge/flowforge/issues/657) This feature allows you to pre-define which custom Nodes you want as part of your FlowForge Templates.

 [Import credentials files into your FlowForge Projects](https://github.com/flowforge/CloudProject/issues/59) When migrating an existing flow into FlowForge you can now import your credentials file, saving you some error prone manual steps.